CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Red John is Back on HackerRank.
 Can you complete the challenge? (https://hr.gs/e58)

 **Thoughts**: "The best error message is the one that never shows up."

+### Day 99: May 16, 2022

+**Today's Progress**: Success!
+Just solved Pairs on HackerRank.
+Can you complete the challenge? (https://hr.gs/e9t)

+**Thoughts**: First, solve the problem.
+Then, write the code.

+### Day 100: May 17, 2022

+**Today's Progress**: Success!
+Just solved Permutation game on HackerRank.
+Can you complete the challenge? (https://hr.gs/ceddbf)

+**Thoughts**: “I’m not a great programmer; I’m just a good programmer with great habits.”